jfrog/terraform-provider-mission-control/docs/index.md

 - `access_token` (String, Sensitive) This is a access token that can be given to you by your admin under `Platform Configuration -> User Management -> Access Tokens`.
 This can also be sourced from the `JFROG_ACCESS_TOKEN` environment variable.
 - `oidc_provider_name` (String) OIDC provider name.
 See [Configure an OIDC Integration](https://jfrog.com/help/r/jfrog-platform-administration-documentation/configure-an-oidc-integration) for more details.
+- `tfc_credential_tag_name` (String) Terraform Cloud Workload Identity Token tag name.
+Use for generating multiple TFC workload identity tokens.
+When set, the provider will attempt to use env var with this tag name as suffix. **Note:** this is case sensitive, so if set to `JFROG`, then env var `TFC_WORKLOAD_IDENTITY_TOKEN_JFROG` is used instead of `TFC_WORKLOAD_IDENTITY_TOKEN`.
+See [Generating Multiple Tokens](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/manual-generation#generating-multiple-tokens) on HCP Terraform for more details.
 - `url` (String) JFrog Platform URL.
 This can also be sourced from the `JFROG_URL` environment variable.